4. An illustrative application

 require_once "DB.php";

-// test the impots-data class
+// testing the impots-data class

 ini_set('track_errors','on');